The Occupational Safety and Health Administration is updating its take on all temporary and contracted employees.

 - Monitor trends in the use of temporary and contract workers in order to address changing needs for maintaining a safe and healthy workplace for all workers.

-To learn more about OSHA’s temporary employee and contracted workers regulations, contact MAC Safety or MAC Safety NE.
+To learn more about OSHA’s temporary employee and contracted workers regulations, contact MAC Safety.